 If you file Chapter 7, the liability to pay the above taxes continues after you receive your bankruptcy discharge.
 You must work out an arrangement to pay the tax debt or the IRS or state taxing authority will continue collection efforts, including but not limited to wage garnishments, levies, and tax liens.

 Your Chapter 13 plan can include your tax liability.
 The type of debt and other circumstances may impact whether the debt is a secured debt, priority unsecured debt, or general unsecured debt.
 The debt category determines whether the Chapter 13 plan fully or partially pays your tax debt.

 Tax Debts in Bankruptcy Can Be Complicated

-Determining whether income tax debt is dischargeable can be complicated.
+You will find that determining whether income tax debt is dischargeable can be complicated.
 Changes to the Bankruptcy Code and the Federal Tax Code made it more difficult to discharge tax debt in bankruptcy.
-Also, it complicated the determination of exact amount owed for tax debt because the new rules allow interest and penalties to accrue or categorized as priority tax debts.
+Also, it complicated the determination of the exact amount owed for tax debt because the new rules allow interest and penalties to accrue or be categorized as priority tax debts.
 As such, many individuals may consider tax debt relief as an option to help resolve their tax debt.

 Owing a tax debt is an indication that you might want to consult an experienced bankruptcy attorney before you file a Chapter 7 or Chapter 13 case.
 Your case may warrant a careful analysis of the current Bankruptcy Code and tax laws.

 Do You Owe Back Tax Debts You Cannot Pay?

 If so, a Chapter 7 or Chapter 13 bankruptcy case might be the best way for you to handle back taxes.
 Ascend can help you determine if you qualify for Chapter 7 or Chapter 13 and compare your options for debt relief.
 If you have issues that require legal advice, we can help you locate a bankruptcy attorney near you.